Genghis Khan (1950 film): Release

 Genghis Khan was released at the 1952 Venice Film Festival.
+United Artists bought the worldwide distribution rights to release the film in the following year, where it would later be dubbed in 16 languages, making it the first Philippine film to have bought the rights to worldwide distribution by major film studios in the United States.

 Reception

 Genghis Khan was praised for its technical aspects although it was also found to be too graphic and violent by critics of that time.
 Conde was praised for being "authentic" by devising small-built horses which was believed to be closer to the actual breed of horses used by Genghis Khan which is now extinct.

+Accolades

+Genghis Khan won the Filipinos Pearl of the Orient Award as Most Popular Motion Picture in the Philippine Movie Popularity Poll of 1952-53 sponsored by the Philippines Herald newspaper.